ocaml-community/utop/README.md

     Fatal error: cannot load shared library dlllwt-unix_stubs
     Reason: dlopen(dlllwt-unix_stubs.so, 138): image not found

-It shall point to the directory `stublibs` inside your ocaml installation.
+It should point to the directory `stublibs` inside your ocaml installation.

 Automatically installing toplevel printers
 ------------------------------------------

-Utop will automatically install toplevel printers for custom types if their interface file is marked with an `[@@ocaml.toplevel_printer]` attribute.
+Utop will automatically install toplevel printers for custom types if their interface files are marked with an `[@@ocaml.toplevel_printer]` attribute.
 Adding this annotation to your libraries will remove the need to have a separate `top` package to install the printers.